Quickstart

 Autogenerated screens

 To get started quickly, click on Add screen.
-Next select Autogenerated screens to create new CRUD (Create, Read, Update, Delete) screens for each of your tables.
+Next, select Table to create new CRUD (Create, Read, Update, Delete) screens for each of your tables.

 Adding autogenerated screens

-You can read more about screen access levels, but in this tutorial we will stick to the default of Basic access.
+You can read more about screen access levels, but in this tutorial, we will stick to the defaults.

-Upon click Done a new screen will be generated for each table selected.
+Upon clicking Done, a new screen will be generated for each table selected.

 Components

-With the screens created we can view and edit the components for each.
-An easy way to navigate to the components panel is to click on the table within the design view.
+With the screens created, we can view and edit the components for each.

-With the table block selected, you will be able to edit its settings via the Settings Panel.
-Here you can change the Title, Data, Configure columns, Sorting, Filtering, and more!
-These settings are explained on the Table block page.
+With the Table component selected, you will be able to edit its settings via the Settings Panel.
+Here you can change the Data Source, Filters, Column, and more!
+These settings are explained on the Table page.

-You can also click Add component to add another component to your screen.
+You can also click the + icon in the bottom right to add another component to your screen.
 You can view a list of available core Components and learn more about Data in design.

 Blocks